yeungda/tourist/README.markdown

 # Tourist

-A tourist takes journeys, snapping many pictures of what he sees along the way...

-## About

-Tourist aims to provide a scalable structure for your acceptance tests.
-It allows you to create longer running tests without having to write enormous amounts of procedural code.
-It does this by separating the concerns you find in longer tests into categories such as inputs, itineraries, expectations, transitions, and observations.
+Tourist is a framework for automating acceptance test journeys.
+Tourist takes your users on journeys through your application's states.
+As it visits each state on a journey, it records observations (like a tourist taking photos).
+When the journeys are complete, it verifys that the observations are as expected.

+Within Tourist you can describe your application as states, transitions and observations.
+You can simulate people using your application by describing journeys, users and expectations.

+# How does Tourist take a journey?

+Tourist starts by planning a journey based on the states you list that you want to visit.
+It uses the map of states you have created to find a path that visits all the states you have listed.

+Next Tourist asks a user to visit each planned state.
+It does this by executing the block of code you defined in transition for getting to the next state.
+From time to time, a transition will require some input, like a login, which the user supplies.
+After each transition, the user will record any observations that are available for the state it is in.

+Finally, Tourist reads each observation recorded.
+Any expectations that are applicable to the observation will be validated.

 # Goal

-* improve efficiency of acceptance test suites.
+* Improve efficiency of acceptance test suites.
+* Create acceptance tests that more realistically simulate how people would use your application.
-* give clarity to where things belong.
+* Define a structure for where things belong.

-## Work in Progess!

-This thing isn't finished, and no one in their right mind would use it on a project yet.
+# Getting Started

+## Here be dragons

+This is a work in progress.
 If you want to give it a go, these are all the steps I know of to get it to work.

 ### create some gemsets
 Do this before you begin